20 class reunion ideas for a memorable get-together

 • Time it right: Start planning your reunion a year in advance so you can book a great venue and plan everything to a tee.
 The best time to send invitations is around eight weeks in advance of the event.
 Send save the dates three to four months in advance to ensure everyone has time to plan their travel.

-• Manage your guests: After you send your online class reunion invitations with Paperless Post, use our guest management tools to track RSVPs, tag guests into categories, and communicate with them as needed.
+• Manage your guests: After you send your online class reunion invitations with Paperless Pro, use our guest management tools to track RSVPs, tag guests into categories, and communicate with them as needed.
 Once you download our app, you can also check guests in as they arrive on the big day.

 Paperless Post gets the party started (and organized)

-Save time and energy when you use Paperless Post for your party planning.
+Save time and energy when you use Paperless Pro for your party planning.
 Whether you’re hosting a class reunion or other school event, our customizable invitations and guest management tools make it easy to stay organized—giving you more time to actually enjoy the party!
 We have event management handled, so all you need to worry about is getting enough name tags for everyone!

 Class Reunion Invitations